pietroppeter/domain-driven-data-science/notes.md

   - me/agilelab (maybe later split in 2?)
   - tatooine in the bakground? no, at most add a slide

-one: domain [...3456789]
+one: domain [...345]
-- 1) examples (list of domains)
-- 2) definition?
-- 3) venn diagram (and its history) [x]
+- 1) venn diagram (and its history) [x]
   - parentheses on Data (Viz/Analysis, Engineering), general Data skills? yes, two things missing DE and DA
-- 4) start problematizing: how much content we produce on these two? memes! [x]
+- 2) start problematizing: how much content we produce on these two? memes! [x]
-- 5) more problems: failure of DS/ML/AI project [x]
+- 3) more problems: failure of DS/ML/AI project [x]
   - examples? hint that I will tell stories later
   - (at some point a note on terminology? introduce the DS/ML/AI thing?)
-- 6) claims and introduce the rest of the talk
-- 7) parentheses on Domain Driven Design
+- 4) parentheses on Domain Driven Design
-- 8) and on Data Mesh
+- 5) and on Data Mesh
-- 9) and again on AgileLab
+  - more on AgileLab

+skipped:
+- examples (list of domains)
+- definition?
+- claims and introduce the rest of the talk
-- 10) data science as a domain (industry vs research, internal vs external, consulting/product, B2B vs B2C) - sort of a disclaimers
+- [x] data science as a domain (industry vs research, internal vs external, consulting/product, B2B vs B2C) - sort of a disclaimers (NO, discuss this in the Me slide)

 two: logistics [.....567]
 - 1) what is logistics (def and quote) [x]
-  - flow of information vs flow of materials (diagram!) [x]
-  - better quote [x]
 - 2) storage and transportation [x]
 - 3) modern Supply Chains [x]
   - importance of L&SC in a changing world (competitive advantage on service and cost)?